zhang-can/ECO-pytorch/README.md

-# ECO-pytorch(not finished yet!)
+# ECO-pytorch

-## NOTE

-* **This repo is not finished yet!**
-* **Please keep watching, any contribution is welcomed!**

-* This unofficial repo implements the ECO network structure with PyTorch, official repo is [here](https://github.com/mzolfaghari/ECO-efficient-video-understanding).
+* We provide the latest version of ECO-pytorch and pretrained models [here](https://github.com/mzolfaghari/ECO-pytorch).
+* Many thanks to the author @mzolfaghari.
+* If you have any questions, feel free to open a new issue in this repo.

-* Pre-trained model for 2D-Net is provided by [tsn-pytorch](https://github.com/yjxiong/tsn-pytorch), and 3D-Net use the Kinetics-pretrained model of 3D-Resnet18 provided by [3D-ResNets-PyTorch](https://github.com/kenshohara/3D-ResNets-PyTorch).
+* Pre-trained model for 2D-Net is provided by [tsn-pytorch](https://github.com/yjxiong/tsn-pytorch).
 * Codes modified from [tsn-pytorch](https://github.com/yjxiong/tsn-pytorch).

 ## PAPER INFO